tinacms/tina.io/content/docs/using-tina-editor.md

 There's plenty to do to customize your editing experience.
 We suggest:

-* Checking out [our concept docs](/docs/schema/), to learn how Tina powers the starters under the hood.
+* Checking out [our concept docs](/docs/schema/), to learn how Tina powers the starters under the hood
 * Learn how [Tina can be extended](/docs/advanced/extending-tina/) to create new field components
 * Make your site [editable with Tina on production](/docs/tina-cloud/)